 Perhaps going hand-in-hand with hipsters and craft beer is a worldwide love for a great dive bar.
-Although they can be found pretty much everywhere, the Ruin Pubs in Budapest take it to a whole other level.
+Although they are pretty much everywhere, the Ruin Pubs in Budapest take it to a whole other level.
 This underground bar scene has transformed the abandoned buildings of the city’s Jewish quarter into Europe’s most unique place to party.

 Then there are the speakeasies that seem to be popping up in the shadows.
 In Singapore, I stumbled on the super hip Library Bar.
 To gain access you have to decipher the ever-changing phrase found on their Facebook page.
 Your reward?
 High priced cocktails and one quirky experience, one that is very similar to please don’t tell in NYC. in New York.